Black-capped chickadee: Metabolism

-Movements

-These birds are permanent residents, but sometimes they move south within their range, and even outside of it, in the fall or winter.
+Movement and roosting

 During the winter, chickadees often flock together.
 Many other species of birds – including titmice, nuthatches, and warblers – can often be found foraging in these flocks.
 Mixed flocks stay together because the chickadees call out whenever they find a good source of food.
 This calling-out forms cohesion for the group, allowing the other birds to find food more efficiently.
-When flocking, black-capped chickadees soon establish a rigid social hierarchy.
-In such hierarchies, males usually rank over females, and older birds over juveniles.

 Black-capped chickadees sleep in thick vegetation or in cavities, usually singly, though they may occasionally roost clumped together.
-Their sleeping posture is with the beak tucked under the scapular (shoulder) feathers.